 When cats are feeding, they like to be able to see what’s around them.
 They also like surfaces that don’t impede their whiskers.
-But another way to make them more comfortable is by elevating the eating surface.
+But another way you can make your cat more comfortable is by elevating the eating surface.

-By positioning the food or water closer to the height of your cat’s mouth, it allows her to feed in a more natural, relaxed posture.
+By positioning the food or water closer to the height of your cat’s mouth, it puts less stress on his or her joints and allows for a more natural, relaxed posture.

 As we get ready for Maker Faire in New York City, September 21-22, 2013, we’ve noticed there are an increasing number of ideas for things you can make for cats popping up online, including feeding stations.